mshodge/youshallnotpassport/Twitter_FAQ.md

 <summary>How do I cancel my appointment?
 </summary>
 <br>
+You will need to contact the
+<a href="https://www.gov.uk/passport-advice-line">passport advice line</a>
-You will need to ring up the Passport Advice Line and let them know why you need to cancel.
+and let them know why you need to cancel.
 </details>

 ## Advice about delays in standard passport applications